gbuzogany/dash/DOCUMENTATION.md

 The `Renderer` class has methods to perform basic rendering operations, like rendering text, or an image.

-The received RPC calls are handled by the `RocketService` class, which stores received data in `std::map`s that can be easily accessed, as the `RocketService` instance is passed to all scenes by default.
+The received RPC calls are handled by the `RocketteService` class, which stores received data in `std::map`s that can be easily accessed, as the `RocketteService` instance is passed to all scenes by default.

 ### Scenes